r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - String command to obfuscate<br />
 `Get-WmiObject`

-- String to be transformed into base64<br />
+- Tick String to be transformed into base64<br />

       G`et-Wm`iOb`ject